 Low reporting rates will increase the uncertainty of any estimates derived from the tagging of wild caught animals.
 For example, the actual number of tags returns is the primary factor which determines the level of precision that will be achieved in a tagging experiment designed to estimate mortality rates (e.g. Brownie models).
 Having precise estimates of reporting rates and sufficient number of tag releases to ensure a reasonable number of returns can mitigate low reporting rate and reasonably precise mortality rate estimates are still achievable.
+However, when reporting rates estimates reach the low level that were obtained in 2005/2006, the magnitude of the correction factors to account for unreported tags becomes so large that the reliability of the fishing mortality rate estimates based on such low reporting rates becomes a concern as the result of potential unaccounted source of variance and potential biases in reporting rate estimates.

-Nevertheless, there is an obvious need to improve the reporting rate to maximize the benefits from the current and any future tagging.
+There is an obvious need to improve the reporting rate to maximize the benefits from the current and any future tagging.
 However, care needs to be taken when instituting any method to improve the reporting rates to ensure that it does not compromise/bias the overall tagging results.
-In particular, an approach that resulted in increased reporting rates could result in substantial increased uncertainty and should be avoided.
+In particular, an approach that resulted in increased reporting rates but compromised the ability to precisely and accurately estimate the actual reporting rates could result in substantial increased uncertainty and should be avoided.
 Approaches that could be considered to increase reporting rates would include promoting awareness of the tagging program